TG4 Irish Traditional Musician of the Year 2001

 Máire as a tutor:

 Máire now concentrates primarily on performance.
 However, she’s always placed a high priority on passing on her knowledge and techniques to the next generation, with the aim – now largely achieved - of re-integrating the Irish harp into the mainstream of the living oral Irish tradition.
 She has been giving masterclasses in Ireland, the UK, Europe and the USA since the mid-1970s with the result that her ideas and techniques are now very widely disseminated.
 When harp was included in the list of instruments taught at the Scoil Éigse before Fleadh Cheoil na h-Éireann for the very first time in 1976, it was Máire who was invited to teach the class.
-2017 was her thirty-second year as the senior tutor at An Chúirt Chruitireachta, the Summer School / Festival organised by Cairde na Cruite (The Irish Harp Society) in Termonfeckin, Co Louth, the pre-eminent such festival, attracting harpers from all over the world.
+2018 was her thirty-third year as the senior tutor at An Chúirt Chruitireachta, the Summer School / Festival organised by Cairde na Cruite (The Irish Harp Society) in Termonfeckin, Co Louth, the pre-eminent such festival, attracting harpers from all over the world.
 (See www.cairdenacruite.com or contact the Festival Director, Aibhlín McCrann, for further details.)
 She has taught in the past at the Cork Municipal School of Music (where she developed the first ever examination syllabus for non-pedal harp) and at the Leeds College of Music.
 Her arrangements have been featured on the Syllabus of the Royal Irish Academy of Music for a number of years.
 She has been a visiting harp tutor at Newcastle University, Limerick University, the University of Ulster and the Conservatorio della Svizzera Italiana.
-She has given workshops and masterclasses at the Istanbul Harp Encounter, Rencontres Internationales de la Harpe Celtique (Dinan, France), the International Festival for Irish Harp, Termonfechin, Co Louth, Ireland (every year since 1985); the Willie Clancy Summer School (every year since 2013), the Edinburgh Harp Festival; the O'Carolan Harp Festival, Nobber, Co.
-Meath, Ireland, Harp Weekend at Bandon Walled Town Festival, National Folk Festival, Australia, Perth International Festival, Australia, the Southeastern Harp Weekend, Asheville, N.C., Music Generation Laois Summer Camp, Ireland, HarpCon, Bloomington, Indiana, the Highland Harp Festival, the Welsh Harp School, Cromarty Harp Village, Scotland, the 21st Swiss Harp Festival, the International Harp School, Wells, B.C., Canada, the Conservatorio della Svizzera Italiana, Lugano, Switzerland, Festivals held in Belfast, Dublin and Boston to commemorate the bicentennial of the 1792 Belfast Harp Festival, and given countless workshops for harp societies in Europe, Australasia and North America.
+She has given workshops and masterclasses at the Somerset Harp Festival (USA), Catskills Irish Arts Week (USA), Northern Lights Harp Festival (Canada), Istanbul Harp Encounter (Turkey), Rencontres Internationales de la Harpe Celtique (Dinan, France), the International Festival for Irish Harp, Termonfechin, Co Louth, Ireland (every year since 1985); the Willie Clancy Summer School (every year since 2013), the Edinburgh Harp Festival; the O'Carolan Harp Festival, Nobber, Co.
+Meath, Ireland, O'Carolan Festival, Vermont, USA, Harp Weekend at Bandon Walled Town Festival, National Folk Festival, Australia, Perth International Festival, Australia, the Southeastern Harp Weekend, Asheville, N.C., Music Generation Laois Summer Camp, Ireland, HarpCon, Bloomington, Indiana, the Highland Harp Festival, Inverness, Scotland, the Welsh Harp School, Cromarty Harp Village, Scotland, the 21st Swiss Harp Festival, the International Harp School, Wells, B.C., Canada, Gaelic Roots, Boston College (USA), the Conservatorio della Svizzera Italiana, Lugano, Switzerland, Festivals held in Belfast, Dublin and Boston to commemorate the bicentennial of the 1792 Belfast Harp Festival, and given countless workshops for harp societies in Europe, Australasia and North America.

 The New Strung Harp (1985, Temple Records)